Use pretty fabric on these Mod Podge terra cotta pots for the perfect EASY spring craft project! Makes a great container garden – or gift idea.

 Coat the fabric with Mod Podge so it stays in place.
 Continue to do so all around the top.
 Then follow with the same instructions on the bottom.

-Plant Ixia bulbs 2 inches deep and cover with soil.
+Plant Ixia bulbs two inches deep in your Mod Podge terra cotta pots and cover with soil.
 Water very sparingly (1/4 cup) until the pot is placed outside in a sunny location.
-(Don’t forget to remove the scotch tape from the bottom of the pot.)
+Don’t forget to remove the scotch tape from the bottom of the pot for proper drainage!

 Mod Podge terra cotta pots tutorial courtesy of and images credited to Dig.Drop.Done.

-Are you ready to get your bonus video??
-Learn how to decorate terra cotta pots six ways using the ideas below – just press “PLAY” in the center of the video:
+Are you ready to get your bonus spring craft??
+Learn how to decorate terra cotta pots six ways using some cool ideas – just press “PLAY” in the center of the video in this post.

 If you’re interested in decorating clay pots, you might also love these tutorials: